Couples & Relationship Distress

 Clinical Picture

 Couples therapy is a distinct clinical domain that requires specific training beyond individual therapy skills.
-The most common presenting issues — communication breakdown, conflict escalation, emotional disconnection, infidelity, sexual difficulties — are surface manifestations of deeper patterns in how partners regulate emotion together and apart.
-The two dominant evidence-based approaches — Emotionally Focused Therapy (EFT) and Gottman Method — rest on different foundations: EFT on attachment theory (disconnection as the core problem), Gottman on behavioral observation research (the 'Four Horsemen' of criticism, contempt, defensiveness, and stonewalling).
+The most common presenting issues (communication breakdown, conflict escalation, emotional disconnection, infidelity, sexual difficulties) are surface manifestations of deeper patterns in how partners regulate emotion together and apart.
+The two dominant evidence-based approaches, Emotionally Focused Therapy (EFT) and Gottman Method, rest on different foundations: EFT on attachment theory (disconnection as the core problem), Gottman on behavioral observation research (the 'Four Horsemen' of criticism, contempt, defensiveness, and stonewalling).

 Treatment Considerations

+Screen each partner separately for intimate partner violence before beginning conjoint work, and keep screening.
+Where there is coercive control or fear of a partner, joint sessions can raise risk rather than reduce it, because everything disclosed in the room goes home with both people afterward.
+That assessment gates everything below it.
 EFT has the strongest evidence base for couples therapy and is particularly effective for emotional disconnection and attachment injuries.
 Gottman Method provides psychoeducation and skills-based intervention that many couples find immediately practical.
 Imago Therapy focuses specifically on the connection between partner selection and childhood wounds.
 PACT integrates neurobiology and attachment.
 For couples dealing with infidelity, specific protocols exist within EFT and Gottman frameworks.
 When one or both partners have individual pathology (trauma, addiction, personality issues), individual therapy often needs to run concurrently.

 17 Therapeutic Approaches